shin5ok/egg-architecting/README.md

 ```

 2. Run Cloud Spanner emulator.
-If your 'docker' doesn't have 'compose' sub command, follow [the doc](https://docs.docker.com/compose/install/linux/#install-using-the-repository) to install compose plugin.
 ```
 docker compose up -d spanner
 ```
 - See here to understand the limitation of Cloud Spanner emulator.
 https://cloud.google.com/spanner/docs/emulator?hl=ja#limitations_and_differences
 - Notice: You might use old 'docker-compose' or 'docker'.
-Check if the version support some features we use.
+Check if the version support some features.
+If your 'docker' doesn't have 'compose' sub command, follow [the doc](https://docs.docker.com/compose/install/linux/#install-using-the-repository) to install compose plugin.

 4. Set environment variable for the Cloud Spanner emulator.
 ```